mdtaps/LearnToPray/README.md

 If you would like to contribute to this project, please leave me a note!

+## License

+The contents of this repository is licensed under the [MIT License](https://opensource.org/licenses/MIT)

 ## Acknowledgments

 * Thanks to my beautiful wife who put up with me staying up late many nights and waking her up when I come to bed.